ant-design/ant-design/components/alert/demo/custom-icon.md

 ## en-US

-Decent icon make information more clear and more friendly.
+A relevant icon makes information clearer and more friendly.

 ````jsx
 import { Alert, Icon } from 'antd';